Archive-42/redux-docs/md-docs/part-3-data-flow.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">)</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-We then need to update the routing in `App.js` so that we show the `PostsList` component instead of the "welcome" message.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>We then need to update the routing in `App.js` so that we show the `PostsList` component instead of the "welcome" message.
 Import the `PostsList` component into `App.js`, and replace the welcome text with `<PostsList />`.
 We'll also wrap it in a React Fragment, because we're going to add something else to the main page soon:

 App.js